 - 1. Quality of Transcripts.
 Preference will be given to applicants with broad training in psychology.
 The Graduate School minimum GPA is 3.2 on a 4.0 scale, but successful applicants to the program generally have undergraduate or graduate GPAs higher than 3.5. - 2.
 Types of Experience.
 Applicants who have experience in counseling psychology or closely related subjects are preferred. - 3.
 Test Scores.
-Applicants with a bachelor's degree must have a combined GRE (Verbal & Quantitative) of at least 1100.
-Applicants with a master's degree must have a combined GRE (Verbal & Quantitative) of at least 1000.
-Applicants with a master's degree with scores below 1000 are encouraged to apply but should have substantial evidence of other academic and professional experience and accomplishments.
-At our discretion, the Department may admit one applicant a year with GREs below 1000 assuming the applicant is outstanding in other areas and is competitive with others in the applicant pool.
+Applicants with a bachelor's degree must have a combined GRE (Verbal & Quantitative) of at least 302 (new scoring) or 1100 (old scoring).
+Applicants with a master's degree must have a combined GRE (Verbal & Quantitative) of at least 298 (new scoring) or 1000 (old scoring).
+Applicants with a master's degree with scores below 298 (new scoring) or 1000 (old scoring) are encouraged to apply but should have substantial evidence of other academic and professional experience and accomplishments.
+At our discretion, the Department may admit one applicant a year with GREs below 298 (new scoring) or 1000 (old scoring) assuming the applicant is outstanding in other areas and is competitive with others in the applicant pool. - 4.
+Professional/Scholarly Activity.
+Preference will be given to applicants who have completed a thesis, published professional articles, or have presented research, conducted workshops, or presented other material to professional societies, or assisted with research.

-- 4. Professional/Scholarly Activity.
-Preference will be given to applicants who have completed a thesis, published professional articles, or have presented research, conducted workshops, or presented other material to professional societies, or assisted with research. - 5.
-Letters of Reference.
+- 5. Letters of Reference.
 Consideration will be given to the qualification ratings circled on the three recommendation forms as well as to the written comments. - 6.
 Applicant's Autobiography, Professional Goals, Philosophy of Human Behavior and Counseling, Vita, Multicultural and Social Justice Experiences and Interests, and Matching Interest Form.
 Preference will be given to applicants whose personal goals match the purposes of counseling psychology and the goals of the program.
 The autobiography will also serve as an example of the applicant's writing skills.

 Step 3.
-The faculty will review each applicant's file according to the listed criteria and rank each candidate individually.
-Composite ratings will then be computed and ranked.
-Using these rankings, two groups of applicants will be designated.
-The groups are as follows:
+Faculty review each applicant's file according to the listed criteria and rank each person individually.
+Composite ratings are then computed and ranked.
+Using these rankings, two groups of applicants are designated:

 Invited for interview.
-Approximately 30 applicants are invited for a one-day, on-campus interview.
+Approximately 25 applicants are invited for a one-day, on-campus interview.
 Applicants meet with faculty and students and are introduced to the Ball State campus.
 If an on-campus interview is not possible, alternate procedures will be arranged.

 Not invited for interview.
-These candidates will be denied admission for the coming year.
+These persons are denied admission for the coming year.

-After the interview process is completed, final rankings of the faculty will be complied and offers made to applicants based on these rankings.
+Once interviews are completed, faculty's final rankings are complied and offers made to based on these rankings.
 Applicants who receive an offer have until April 15 to decide whether to accept the invitation to join the program.